icomey8/icomey8/README.md

 ## Hi there, I'm Ian! 👋

 - 🔭 I’m currently working on my Bachelor of Science in Computer Science at Loyola Marymount University.
-- 🌱 Learn a bit more about me at [icomey.dev](https://icomey.dev/)!
 - 📫 How to reach me: i.willcomey@gmail.com

 ## Skills & Experience
-* 💬 I am proficient in Python, React+Vite, and Git; Working Knowledge with Django, Pandas, Postgres, React Native, Tailwind, Dash+Plotly, and more.
+* 💬 I am proficient in Python, Typescript, and Git; Working Knowledge with Pandas, Numpy, Postgres, Supabase and more.
 * 👨‍💻 Data Engineering Intern at Specie Bio (June 2024 - August 2024), Software Development Intern at Valink Therapeutics (Aug.
 2023 - Nov.
 2023)
 * 🔭 I’m currently working on some side projects!